Iqbalmh18/adbsploit/README.md

  ## Information
 This tool is only for education purpose, usage for attacking target without prior mutual consent is illegal.
-Developers is not responsible for any problems.
+Developers is not responsible for any issues.

  ## Best of AdbSploit
 - connect manually or auto connect with random devices